Damien – Omen II: Plot

-Meanwhile, over the following days, a number of other bizarre incidents surrounding the Thorn family occur: a photojournalist named Joan Hart who tried to interview Richard after seeing Yigael's Wall (and Damien in person) is run over by a truck after being attacked and blinded by the same raven that caused Marion's heart attack, a senior manager of Thorn Industries (a corporation owned by the family) drowns in a frozen lake, and two other employees are suffocated by toxic fumes following an unexpected gas leak at a factory plant.
+Meanwhile, over the following days, a number of other bizarre incidents surrounding the Thorn family occur: a photojournalist named Joan Hart who tried to interview Richard after seeing Yigael's Wall (and Damien in person) is run over by a truck after being attacked and blinded by the same raven that caused Marion's heart attack, a senior manager of Thorn Industries (a corporation owned by the family) drowns in a frozen lake, and two other employees are suffocated by toxic fumes following a gas leak at a factory plant.
 The latter incident also sickens Damien's class, who were visiting the plant at the time.
 At the hospital, Damien is the only student found to be unaffected by the fumes, but a doctor suggests keeping him in the hospital as a precaution.
 The doctor later discovers that Damien's marrow cells resemble those of a jackal, but is killed by a falling elevator cable before he can report his findings.

 Meanwhile, Bugenhagen's box has been found during an excavation of the ruins and delivered to the Thorn Museum.
 Dr. Warren, the museum's curator and Richard's friend, opens it and finds the sacred daggers, along with a letter by Bugenhagen explaining that Damien is the Antichrist.
 Warren rushes to inform Richard.
 Mark overhears their conversation and confronts Damien, who admits to being the Devil's son.
 Damien pleads with Mark to join him on his rise to power, but Mark's steadfast refusal "forces" Damien to kill Mark by causing an aneurysm in his cousin's brain.

 Shaken by his son's death, Richard goes to New York City to see a half-crazed Warren before being taken to the rail yard, where Yigael's Wall is being stored in a cargo carrier.
 As he sees Damien's image, Warren is killed in a freak locomotive accident, convincing Richard beyond doubt that Damien is the Antichrist.
 Upon his return, Richard has Damien picked up from his graduation at the academy while taking Ann to the museum in order for them to retrieve the daggers.
-After finding them, however, Ann uses them to kill Richard, revealing herself to be a Satanist and proclaiming that she's "always belonged to him".
-As she screams Damien's name, Damien, having overheard the altercation, unleashes his telekinetic ability and wills a nearby boiler room to explode, setting fire to the building and burning Ann with fire killing her instantly.
-Damien leaves the burning museum and is picked up by the family driver as the fire department arrives.
+After finding them, however, Ann uses them to kill Richard, revealing herself to be a Satanist and proclaiming that she has "always belonged to him".
+She screams Damien's name but a nearby boiler explodes, setting fire to the building and burning Ann to death.
+Left as the sole inheritor of the Thorn fortune, Damien leaves the burning museum and is picked up by the family driver as the fire department arrives.
+He smiles to himself.